LOGIN

 TAGS are a great way to help people searching within.
 By creating tags you create creating searchable words on your site for your blogs, products, and services.
 These tags carry over as KEYWORDS for you blog, you can use those and add more for SEO.

 You can add custom SEO to your blog posts from the Blog Builder.
-CLICK THE GEAR ICON TO SEE THE SEO SETTINGS.
+CLICK THE SETTINGS TAB TO SEE THE SEO SETTINGS.
 Here you can add or modify the page title, meta description, and meta keyword.

 This information is great for Google and other search engines to learn about the content of your blog post.
 Search engines crawl the text on your website, including your blog posts, and your title and meta descriptions are displayed in search results to encourage people to follow the link to your website.